The Decade of Decline: Unraveling the Shrinking Breakfast Cereal Category

 Despite the recent bump, we expect declining sales to re-emerge.

 The problem with marketing sugar

-There’s a deep problem here by basing marketing on taste (i.e., sugar).
+There’s a deep problem with basing marketing on taste (i.e., sugar).
 EVERYONE does it.
-Even if it were a reason to buy a particular brand of cereal, it doesn’t represent a true choice because there are so many cereal brands marketing on sweet taste.
+Even if it were a reason to buy a particular brand of cereal, it doesn’t represent a valid choice because so many cereal brands are marketing on sweet taste.

 Healthy Breakfast Cereal

 There is a steady demise of breakfast cereal afoot.
 But the separation between “healthy” and “sugary” cereals has remained intact.

 You can easily find a box of Grape Nuts or Kashi for every box of Cap’n Crunch on the supermarket shelves.